-By law, the judge must “weight the seriousness of each aggravating factor in the light of the particular circumstances of the case.”
+By law, the judge must “weigh the seriousness of each aggravating factor in the light of the particular circumstances of the case,” (North Carolina General Statutes § 20-179(d)).
 Some of the more common aggravating factors include:

-- the defendant had a blood-alcohol concentration (BAC) of 0.15 percent or higher
+- The defendant had a blood-alcohol concentration (BAC) of 0.15 percent or higher

-- dangerous or reckless driving
+- Dangerous or reckless driving

-- driving on a previously revoked license
+- Driving on a previously revoked license

-- driving that was negligent to the point where it caused a “reportable accident”
+- Driving that was negligent to the point where it caused a “reportable accident”

-- prior to the DWI, the defendant had two or more prior traffic violations that resulted in demerits of at least three points on their driver’s license
+- Prior to the DWI, the defendant had two or more prior traffic violations that resulted in demerits of at least three points on their driver’s license

-- the defendant had a prior conviction in North Carolina for speeding at least 30 miles per hour over the posted speed limit
+- The defendant had a prior conviction in North Carolina for speeding at least 30 miles per hour over the posted speed limit

-- the defendant had a prior conviction in North Carolina for “fleeing or attempting to elude apprehension” by law enforcement
+- The defendant had a prior conviction in North Carolina for “fleeing or attempting to elude apprehension” by law enforcement

-- the defendant had a prior conviction in North Carolina for “passing a stopped school bus”
+- The defendant had a prior conviction in North Carolina for “passing a stopped school bus”

 This is not an exhaustive list, as the judge may consider “any other factor that aggravates the seriousness” of the DWI conviction.
 And in addition to these aggravating factors, the court must also consider a separate list of “grossly aggravating factors,” which are as follows:

-- the defendant had a previous DWI conviction within the past 7 years
+- The defendant had a previous DWI conviction within the past 7 years

-- the defendant’s license to drive was previously revoked specifically due to a prior DWI conviction
+- The defendant’s license to drive was previously revoked specifically due to a prior DWI conviction

-- the defendant’s current DWI resulted in “serious injury to another person”
+- The defendant’s current DWI resulted in “serious injury to another person”

-- any of the following people were in the defendant’s care at the time of the DWI: a minor, an adult with the “mental development” of a minor, or a person with a “physical disability” that prevented them from exiting the vehicle without assistance
+- Any of the following people were in the defendant’s care at the time of the DWI: a minor, an adult with the “mental development” of a minor, or a person with a “physical disability” that prevented them from exiting the vehicle without assistance

 “In every DWI case, the first four questions I ask involve the aggravating factors,” Powers says.
 “Have you had a prior DWI within seven years?
 Was your license revoked in this offense due to a prior driving while impaired offense?
 Were you involved in a wreck where there was serious bodily injury?
 Was there a child under the age of 18 in the vehicle at the time?”